3liz/lizmap-documentation/source/install/windows.rst

 **[PREPROD] Pré-production Environment** ( `preprod <http://localhost//preprod//index.php>`_ )

 After the correct installation with the installer, go to http://localhost/preprod/index.php and you should see the Lizmap application home page with the demo project Montpellier - Transport.
-Now it's time to configure the LizMap Admin Panel, go to http://localhost/preprod/admin.php and do the login with:
+Now it's time to configure the Lizmap Admin Panel, go to http://localhost/preprod/admin.php and do the login with:

 * **user=admin**;
 * **password=admin**;